Amman Baccalaureate School

-The Amman Baccalaureate School (ABS) is a private, fee-paying school and nonprofit organization, licensed by the Jordanian Ministry of Education.
-It is a coeducational day school and prepares its students for the International Baccalaureate Diploma and Certificates as school-leaving qualifications.
+The Amman Baccalaureate School is a private, fee-paying school and nonprofit organization, licensed by the Jordanian Ministry of Education.
+It is a coeducational day school and offers the IB Primary Years Programme, and the IB Middle Years Programme, its students for the International Baccalaureate Diploma and IB Career-related programme as school-leaving qualifications.
 The school is situated on the west side of Amman in Jordan and was established in 1981 by the Hashemite Society for Education, a charitable society registered with the Ministry of Social Development.
-ABS' educational and administrative policies are set by the school's Board of Trustees, chaired by Princess Sarvath al-Hassan, with Princess Sumaya bint Hassan serving as Deputy Chair.
+Its educational and administrative policies are set by the school's Board of Trustees, chaired by Princess Sarvath al-Hassan, with Princess Sumaya bint Hassan serving as Deputy Chair.

 Accreditation

-ABS is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
-It is also a Regional Member of the Round Square Conference of Schools.
+The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges, receiving reaccreditation from the latter in 2025.
+It is also a regional member of the Round Square Conference of Schools.

 Facilities

-Each school section has its facilities which include labs, ICT rooms, and spacious playgrounds; most classrooms are equipped with interactive boards.
-The Sports Complex building and the track and field stadium serve the entire student body by providing for a wide range of athletics and other sporting activities.
-The Art and Performing Arts Departments also have classrooms and display areas, featuring paintings by celebrity artists.
-The school also has a fully equipped theater that accommodates an audience of 400 and is fully utilized by students and the community regularly.
+Each school section has its facilities which include labs, ICT rooms, and playgrounds.
+There is a sports complex and a track and field stadium.
+The art department displays paintings by celebrity artists.
+The school has a theater that can seat four hundred.

 Students and faculty

-Student enrollment is currently around 1160 student, with over 180 teaching and ancillary staff.
+Student enrollment is currently around 1160, with over 180 teaching and ancillary staff.
 14 nationalities are represented amongst the student population.

 Activities

 Various student clubs and sports teams are part of the school's student life, as well as a large number of conferences such as the Model United Nations.
 In 2010 the Model United Nations Club at the Amman Baccalaureate School was accredited and officially became THIMUN affiliated.
-The Amman Model United Nations (AMMUN) conference is located in the Amman Baccalaureate School.
+The Amman Model United Nations conference is located in the Amman Baccalaureate School.
 A student council acts as a mediator between the student body and the administration.